EFForg/https-everywhere/README.md

 Legal notices
 -------------

-Copyright © 2010-2017 Electronic Frontier Foundation and others
+Copyright © 2010-2017 Electronic Frontier Foundation and others.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 The license text may be found in LICENSE.txt file.